JamesDoak/JamesDoak/README.md

 - 👀 I’m interested in ...
 Computer Programming.
 - 🌱 I’m currently learning ...
 Computer Programming.
 - 💞️ I’m looking to collaborate on ...
 Computer Programming.
-- 📫 How to reach me ...
+- 📫 How to reach me ... message me here.
+I don't use social media.

 <!---
 JamesDoak/JamesDoak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.